loicsikidi/tpm-ca-certificates/docs/specifications/03-bundle-generation-backward-compatibility.md

 ## Configuration File Format Versioning

-The configuration file format version is defined by the `version` field in `.tpm-roots.yaml`:
+The configuration file format version is defined by the `version` field in `.tpm-roots.yaml` and `.tpm-intermediates.yaml`:

 ```yaml
 version: "alpha"  # Pre-stable: alpha, beta, gamma